jkeuhlen/jkeuhlen-blog/_posts/2025-08-04-Silly-Computations.md

   weather <- getWeatherAtTime time return weather

-doSomethingElse :: IO ()
-doSomethingElse = do
-  weather <- getTheWeather
-  time <- getTheTime
-  return (time, weather)
+getTimeAndWeather :: IO (UTCTime, Weather) getTimeAndWeather = do weather <- getTheWeather time <- getTheTime return (time, weather)

 main :: IO ()
 main = do
-  (time, weather) <- doSomethingElse liftIO $ putStrLn $ show "The weather at " ++ show time ++ " was " ++ show weather
+  (time, weather) <- getTimeAndWeather putStrLn $ "The weather at " <> tshow time <> " was " <> tshow weather
 ```

 From looking at `main` alone, it's not obvious we're performing the same computation twice.
-Similarly, just looking at `doSomethingElse`, it’s not clear we’re fetching the time twice.
+Similarly, just looking at `getTimeAndWeather`, it's not clear we're fetching the time twice.
 Now imagine five, six, or ten layers deep.

 Most often, I've been seeing this problem creep in with database lookups, but the same pattern applies to any IO-like computation; especially those that require interacting with another system, process, or service.

 ## Database Costs

-Let’s say a request comes in to our backend at `/organizations/:orgId`.
+Let's say a request comes in to our backend at `/organizations/#OrganizationId`.
 For a Yesod-backed application like ours, the processing of the request looks something like this:
 - First, run any pre-request middleware actions.
   - In these, authorization checks are common and we'll want to ensure the current user has access to the organization specified in the URI.